 WW

-In 2018, Weight Watchers rebranded itself as WW in an attempt to move away from any associations with dieting.
+In 2018, Weight Watchers rebranded as WW to move away from associations with dieting.
 The company was looking to shift its focus to wellness and overall health.
 CEO Mindy Grossman said the name WW was a way to pay homage to the company’s history, but that it didn’t stand for anything in particular.

 Meta

 In 2021, the social media giant Facebook made headlines for changing its name to Meta.
-The app Facebook kept its original name, but it’s now one of several companies under the Meta umbrella.
+The Facebook app kept its original name, but it’s now part of several companies under the Meta umbrella.

 The move was meant to signify the company’s transition beyond social media into the metaverse.
-However, Facebook was also under a large amount of scrutiny at the time.
-This led many people to speculate that the name change was a way to distance itself from negative publicity.
+However, Facebook was under heavy scrutiny at the time, and many people speculated that the business name change was a way to distance itself from negative publicity.

 Subway

-In 2015, Google rebranded itself as Alphabet, which was meant to be a holding company for its various other businesses.
+In 2015, Google rebranded as Alphabet, a holding company for its other businesses.
 The company did this primarily to give its investors and shareholders clarity around its many business endeavors.

 Apple